jeffreyadams/atlasofliegroups-docs/tutorial/video_3A/example_SL2R.rst

 So, the first two elements parametrize the discrete series with Harish Chandra parameters :math:`\rho` and :math:`-\rho`.
 More on this later.

-Now as representatives of Borels we have:
+Now as representatives of Borel subgroups we have:

 .. math:: x_b \mapsto B=\left\{ \left( \begin{pmatrix} z & w \\ 0 & z^{-1} \end{pmatrix} \right)  |z\in {\mathbb C}^{\times },w\in \mathbb C \right\}

-which is the Borel that was fixed at the begining.
+which is the Borel subgroup that was fixed at the begining.
 Now, taking an element that conjugates $x_b$ to its negative we have:

 .. math:: -x_b=s_{\alpha }(x_b) \mapsto B'=s_{\alpha }(B)=\left\{ \left( \begin{pmatrix} z & 0 \\ w & z^{-1} \end{pmatrix} \right) |z\in {\mathbb C}^{\times },w\in \mathbb C \right\};